 That’s a pretty powerful benefit to have during this uncertain time.

 You’re wisest to take action because you never know what will come at you in life.
 This happens, and then ten other things happen, and before you know it, nearly two years have passed since your car accident.

 Acting as fast as you can also makes you look good to judges and juries.
 They feel responsible, honest, and trustworthy people generally act quickly and don’t wait until the last minute.

 Acting quickly keeps you within the statute of limitations.
 And since you get the added benefit of delayed medical billing until you win your case, that’s a ton of stress off your back too!

 So if the legal system’s all held up, simply hang tight.
-Make sure you choose an auto accident lawyer and file your claim.
+Make sure you choose a Dallas personal injury lawyer and file your claim.
 And let the rest play out as it will.